-The Manufacturing and Engineering Gateway to Industry Schools project encourages sustainable partnerships between industry, government and community to build Queensland's manufacturing and engineering workforce for the future.
+The Advanced Manufacturing Gateway to Industry Schools project encourages sustainable partnerships between industry, government and community to build Queensland's manufacturing and engineering workforce for the future.

-Through collaborative Gateway to Industry Hubs (Gateway Hubs), teachers and students engage with industry from both trade and professional backgrounds.
+Gateway to Industry teachers and students engage with industry from both trade and professional backgrounds.

-A range of experiences are offered to broaden science, technology, engineering, art and mathematics (STEAM) knowledge and develop best practice models of pipelining talent to manufacturing and engineering industries, including:
+A range of experiences are offered to broaden science, technology, engineering, art and mathematics (STEAM) knowledge and develop best practice models of pipelining talent to advanced manufacturing industries, including:

 - aerospace and defence